ELELAB/TARGET_NBL/README.md

 - retrieved the TARGET-NBL dataset, integrating it with the available clinical data
 - aggregated the data in the SummarizedExperiment
 - pre-processed and normalized the data
-- analyzed the available transcriptomics data to investigate the expression levels of AMBRA1 gene
+- analyzed the available transcriptomics data to investigate the expression levels of AMBRA1, MIR7-3HG and cMyc depending on the tumor stage
+- performed the survival analysis for the same three targets based on 'high' or 'low' expression

-**We developed to this aim the R script 'Neuroblastoma.R'**
+**We developed to this aim the R scripts 'Neuroblastoma.R' and 'SurvivalAnalysis.R'.**
 ## To run the analysis

-### Prerequisites
 Required softwares:
 ```
 R version 3.3.1 or higher